tdkehoe/Using-Firebase-with-Angular-and-AngularFire/README.md

 * Import `doc` and `setDoc` modules.
 * Third parameter in `setDoc(doc())` for document identifier.
 * Document identifier can't be null.
 Note that we initialized `nameSet` with an empty string `''`, not `null`.

+## CREATE collections

+You, as admin, can create collections in the Firebase console or the CLI.
+Your users can't create collections from a web app.

 ## READ document in the view